zaqk/dir_cleaner/README.md

 <h3>dir_cleaner</h3>
 Simple python 2 and 3 compatible script to clean directories.
-Useful for cleaning specific files from a large file set (server logs, etc).
+Useful for cleaning specific files from a large file set.
 <br/>
 <br/>
 <b>To use:</b><br/>